model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

 ## User Experience

-Function contracts provide a verifiable way to specify function behavior.
-In addition, the specified behavior can subsequently be used as an  of the function's behavior at call sites.
+A function contracts approximates the behavior of a function.
+This approximation can subsequently be used as a stub for the concrete implementation.

-The lifecycle of a contract is split roughly into three phases: specification, verification and stubbing.
-Which we will explore on this simple example:
+The lifecycle of a contract is split into three phases: specification, verification and stubbing, which we will explore on this example:

 ```rs
 fn my_div(dividend: u32, divisor: u32) -> u32 {